Market Manager Certification Program

 Farmers market management requires a wide range of knowledge & skills to create a profitable market for farmers, a vibrant and diverse shopping experience for consumers, and a market that engages community partners.
-Market Managers have requested comprehensive training and we have heard your voices.
 The Virginia Farmers Market Association (VAFMA) is pleased to offer a 14-week interactive, engaging, student-centered learning experience addressing real-world market issues.
 This certification program will train market managers in best practices on the following topics:

 - The Role of Market Manager